elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The Strategy pattern encapsulates alternative algorithms (or strategies) for a particular task.
-It allows a method to be swapped out at runtime by any other method (Strategy) without the client realizing it.
-Essentially, Strategy is a group of algorithms that are interchangeable.<br/>
+      <strong>Interview Response:</strong> The Strategy pattern encapsulates various algorithms (or strategies) for a specific task.
+It enables a method to be replaced at runtime with another method (Strategy) without the client knowing it.
+The Strategy pattern is essentially a collection of interchangeable algorithms.<br/>
     </div>
     <div>
 </div><br />